CaitlinLloyd/FW_correction/README.md

 # FW_correction: Remove freewater from diffusion-weighted imaging (dwi) data

-The collection of files here includes everything needed to run freewater correction on dwi data (single shell).
+The collection of files here includes everything needed to run freewater correction on dwi data (single shell) using the method developed by Parker and colleagues (original repository here: https://github.com/DiCIPHR-Lab/Fernet).
+Some minor updates have been made to the filenames, to prevent issues running the scripts.
+The files have also been packaged into a Docker container, allowing you to run the correction steps within a single script, relatively easily.

 With docker or singularity installed, you can run the following: